What is a WMA?

 Tier 1 Blind Sites

 Tier 1 permits will be valid for the entire regular waterfowl season.
-Hunters can apply through any TWRA license agent or at GoOutdoorsTennessee.com from June 29 – July 20, 2022.
+Learn more about applying on the Waterfowl Page.
 Tier 1 Locations shall have a permanent blind at the location built or maintained (if a permanent blind already exists) at the location, by the permittee(s).
 The maximum hunt party size for Tier 1 Locations is eight (8) adults, but there is no maximum party size for youth hunters.
 However, youth hunters (ages 6-15) must be accompanied by an adult at least eighteen (18) years of age while hunting a Tier 1 Location.
 All Tier 1 Location permanent blind construction and/or placement must be complete by the fourth Monday in October.
 To be considered complete, a permanent blind structure must be at least four (4) feet wide, four (4) feet high, and eight (8) feet long, but may not exceed thirty (30) feet in length and may not exceed three hundred (300) total square feet.
 The walls of the permanent blind structure must be solid material to which camouflage may be attached.
 A permanent blind structure at a Tier 1 Location must be in place and remain in place throughout the regular waterfowl season.
-All camouflage must be completed by opening day of regular waterfowl season.
-Any Tier 1 Location with a permanent blind structure not in compliance with the above requirements will result in the Tier 1 Location Permit being cancelled and the Tier 1 Location being designated as a Tier 4 Location for the remainder of the waterfowl season.
-Tier 1 Locations redesignated as Tier 4 Locations may be drawn as Tier 1 Locations the following year.
+All camouflage must be completed by the opening day of the regular waterfowl season.
+Any Tier 1 Location with a permanent blind structure not in compliance with the above requirements will result in the Tier 1 Location Permit being canceled and the Tier 1 Location being designated as a Tier 4 Location for the remainder of the waterfowl season.
+Tier 1 Locations designated as Tier 4 Locations may be drawn as Tier 1 Locations the following year.
 If adverse environmental conditions prevent the construction and/or placement of a permanent blind at the site by the deadline, as determined by the TWRA, the area manager may grant an extension.
 The area manager must receive a written request for an extension, from a permittee, prior to the fourth Monday in October.
-Should these adverse environmental conditions persist and completely prevent the construction and/or placement of a blind on the site, as verified by the area manager, a permittee shall not be denied the opportunity to participate in the drawing the following year.
+Should these adverse environmental conditions persist and completely prevent the construction and/or placement of blind on the site, as verified by the area manager, a permittee shall not be denied the opportunity to participate in the drawing the following year.
 Blinds rendered unusable or destroyed may be repaired or replaced at the discretion of the area manager.
-Permanent blinds built on Tier 1 Locations must be within five (5) feet of designated stakes or GPS coordinates.
-Permittee(s) must remove all associated blind materials, including all litter and trash, stakes, weights, and lines within fifteen (15) days after the last day of the regular waterfowl season or the last day of a special youth or military hunt, whichever occurs later.
+Permanent blinds built on Tier 1 locations must be within five (5) feet of designated stakes or GPS coordinates.
+Permittee(s) must remove all associated blind materials, including all litter and trash, stakes, weights, and lines within fifteen (15)days after the last day of the regular waterfowl season or the last day of a special youth or military hunt, whichever occurs later.
 All blinds must be removed from Tier 1 locations by April 30, but an area manager may allow more time for removal upon written request.
 Any blind not removed will become the property of the TWRA for future use and/or destruction.
-If a Tier 1 Location permittee does not meet the deadline for having the blind on site, or violates any other provision of this rule, the permittee forfeits the permittee’s opportunity to participate in any waterfowl quota hunt drawing the following year.
-Successful applicants drawn for a Tier 1 Location are prohibited from applying, as an individual or in a party, for a Tier 2 or quota permit.
+If a Tier 1 Location permit does not meet the deadline for having the blind onsite or violates any other provision of this rule, the permittee forfeits the permittee’s opportunity to participate in any waterfowl quota hunt drawing the following year.
+Successful applicants drawn for Tier 1 Locations are prohibited from applying, as an individual or in a party, for a Tier 2 or quota permit.

 Tier 2 Blind Sites

 Typically, Tier 2 permits will be valid for a two, three, or four-day hunt period.
-Hunters can apply through any TWRA license agent or at GoOutdoorsTennessee.com during three separate application periods (Early Segment Sept.
-28 - Oct.
-18; Mid Segment Oct.
-26 - Nov.
-15; Late Segment Nov.
-16 - Dec.
-6).
+Hunters can apply through any TWRA license agent or at GoOutdoorsTennessee.com during three separate application periods, learn more here.
 Tier 2 Locations shall have a permanent blind at the location built and maintained by the TWRA.
 The maximum hunt party size for Tier 2 Locations is eight (8) adults, but there is no maximum party size for youth hunters.
 However, youth hunters must be accompanied by an adult at least eighteen (18) years of age while hunting a Tier 2 Location.
 A Tier 2 Location permittee must be present any time a Tier 2 Location is hunted.
 No other individual may hunt a Tier 2 Location even if a permittee is not in the blind by the legal daily opening shooting time.
-Permittee(s) are responsible for removal of all decoys, litter, and trash on the last day of the hunt period.
+No access is allowed until 4:00 a.m. on the day of the drawn hunt.
+Permittee(s) are responsible for the removal of all decoys, litter, and trash on the last day of the hunt period.

 Tier 4 Locations